Marlee Matlin: 2010s and 2020s: Broadway debut and expansion

 In 2010, Matlin produced a pilot for a reality show she titled My Deaf Family, which she presented to various national network executives.
 Although they expressed interest, no network purchased rights to the show.
 On March 29, 2010, Matlin uploaded the pilot to YouTube and launched a viral marketing campaign.
 Matlin played the recurring character of Melody Bledsoe on Switched at Birth.
 In 2013, Matlin played herself in No Ordinary Hero: The SuperDeafy Movie.
 In September 2015, she made her Broadway debut in the revival production of the musical Spring Awakening.

 Beginning in 2017, Matlin played the recurring role of Harriet on the Syfy television series, The Magicians.
 On July 31, 2017, it was announced by Deadline that Matlin joined as a series regular in the third season of the ABC thriller Quantico.
 She starred in the role of ex-FBI agent Jocelyn Turner.
 In 2019, Matlin was mentioned in an article by Hearing Like Me as somebody that could bring more #DeafTalent to "Life and Deaf," a new comedy show set in the 1970s that aims to explore the life of a kid with deaf parents.
-This show was to be executive produced by Marlee Matlin according to Deadline.
+This show was to be executive produced by Matlin according to Deadline.

 In 2021, Matlin appeared in CODA, an American comedy-drama film that follows a hearing teenage girl who is a child of deaf adults (CODA for short).
 The film stars Emilia Jones as the hearing girl, with Matlin and Troy Kotsur as her culturally deaf parents and Daniel Durant as her deaf brother; the role won her the SAG Award for Best Ensemble.
+On October 3, 2022 Matlin appeared in the "Mail Time" section of the episode, "Blue's Storytime with Camila" on the Blue's Clues sequel, Blue's Clues & You!.